y1yang0/opentelemetry-go-compile-instrumentation/_docs/implementation.md

 This import statement ensures that the SDK, which contains the hook code, is included in the project.
 The `_` prefix indicates that the package is imported only for its side effects (e.g., registration of hooks).

-After adding the dependency, we run `go mod tidy` to update the `go.mod` file.
+After adding the dependency, `go mod tidy` is run to update the `go.mod` file.
 This step ensures that the dependency is properly recorded and downloaded into the module cache.
 By completing this phase, the project is now ready for the next step, where the instrumentation logic will be applied during the build process.

 ## Phase 2: Building with Instrumentation